prettybuffy/prettybuffy.github.io/_news/announcement_10.md

 ---

 **🎓 Spotlighted in Brown’s “Student Stories”**
-🗓️ *May 14, 2025* — Highlighted for my work on integrating AI into human-centered mental‑health counseling.
+Highlighted for my work on integrating AI into human-centered mental health counseling.
 [Read more →](https://www.brown.edu/news/2025-05-14/iftikhar)